arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 ![XKCD comic depicting a disorganized documents folder.
 Captioned "Protip: Never look in someone else's documents folder."](media/documents.png)

 (Image used under a Creative Commons Attribution-NonCommercial 2.5 License.
-Original post at https://xkcd.com/1459/.)
+Original post can be found at https://xkcd.com/1459/.)

 When you're working with files and folders in a programming language like R or Python, how you name your files and folders is very important, especially for organization; having a well-defined and descriptive system for naming your files and folders will make it much easier to find the files that you need later.